shakes76/PatternAnalysis-2023/recognition/styleGAN_s4614899/README.md

 - Adaptive Instance Normalization:
   AdaIN is essentially a normalizaton technique that aligns the mean and variance of the content feature with that of the style feature in the generator of styleGAN model.
 It helps to modulate and manipulate generated images based on the style factor *w*.
 - Progressive Training:
+- Progressive Training:
-  The training of styleGAN starts with low-resolution images (4*4 in this case) and progressively increases the resolution by adding new layers until it reaches the resolution of the original images to be resembled (256*256).
+  The training of styleGAN starts with low-resolution images (4 \* 4 in this case) and progressively increases the resolution by adding new layers until it reaches the resolution of the original images to be resembled (256 \* 256).
   This approach accelerates and stablizes the training process.
 - Stochastic Variation as Noise Input:
   Stochastic variation is introduced to different layers of the generator using scale/resolution-specific Gaussian noises, where the scale-specificity is achieved by the learnable scaling factor (represented as the weight variable in the code), allowing for fine details such as hairs and freckles to be generated.